-Ahead of the annual curtain-raiser, Sports Mole selects a strongest combined XI from both sides, using only those expected to be available this weekend.
+Here, Sports Mole picks a combined XI from Man City and Chelsea's squads, using only players expected to be available for the encounter.